Because of how disk storage works, fragmentation happens. This in inevitable.

 Macs use the same hardware Windows PC use.
 The same hard drives.
 The same technology.
 And they suffer the same performance degradation caused by hard drive fragmentation.

-Many Mac users claim Macs don’t suffer from fragmentation though.
-True, Mac OS X may work with files better than Windows XP did (released way back in 2001), but fragmentation still happens.
+I've seen many Mac users claim that Macs don't suffer from fragmentation.
+True, Mac OS X may work with files better than Windows XP does, but fragmentation still happens.

-Performance on it seemed a little poor.
-Startup took forever.
-Application launching took forever.
-If this were a Windows system, I’d would have done three things on it right away:
+Performance on it seemed poorer than I expected it to be.
+Startup seemed to take forever.
+Application launching seemed to take forever.
+If this were a Windows system, I'd would have done three things on it right away: